-Services must send a patient pack to the JAG

-office for the lay assessor to review.
-This should include all relevant information and documentation that they would normally send a patient attending a colonoscopy procedure.
+Services are asked to send a patient pack to the JAG office for the lay assessor to review.
+This should include all relevant information and documentation that a patient would normally receive before they attend for a colonoscopy procedure.
 For more information on the patient pack, please see the JAG support centre.